-Please make sure all forms are signed, dated, and initialed (when appropriate) by both the student-athlete and parent/legal guardian.
-Missing items will slow the data entry down and forms will be returned for completion.
+PLEASE READ, READ all information.
+Ensure all FOUR (4) forms are signed, dated, and initialed (where appropriate) by the student-athlete and parent/legal guardian.
+These have been highlighted for your convenience.
+Missing items will slow down the data entry, and forms will be returned for completion.
 Families will need to keep the originals.